 First, pick out where you want your embroidery design to go.
 Mark the center of the design on your shirt.
 I will usually do this with either a water-soluble fabric marker or chalk wheel.
 If you aren’t sure where you want your design to go, print out a template of the design from your embroidery software and line it up where you want it to be.
 Then, mark the location Also, you can check out this embroidery placement guide from emblibrary.com for traditional recommendations.

 Next, turn your shirt inside out and adhere your chosen stabilizer to the back of your shirt to be embroidered.
 I used Odif 505 to adhere one layer of PolyMesh stabilizer.
 I considered using a second layer due to the density of my design, but I had good enough luck with just one layer.
 The stabilizer needs to be at least an inch larger than your hoop size on each side.
 If you’re using fusible stabilizer, iron this on instead of adhering with spray.
 Using temporary fabric spray is optional, but it’s a step that helps me hoop without crinkles and keeps my fabric secure during stitching.
 Just make sure to spray your stabilizer and not your shirt with the spray.

-When possible, I prefer to hoop all my projects (read more in how to hoop fabric for embroidery!)
+When possible, I prefer to hoop all my projects (read more on how to hoop fabric for embroidery!)
 While I will float fabric above the hoop if I can’t get the project hooped, I have better results with hooping.
 Therefore, hoop your shirt and stabilizer, lining up the center of your marked area with the center of your hoop.
 If it’s not perfect and your design does not take up the entire embroidery field, you can move your design around or rotate it to line up with the marked center once you load it to your embroidery machine.
 Also, in the case of my Brother embroidery machine, the hash marks and arrows on the hoop don’t correspond with the true center of my embroidery field, which is found by placing the included plastic template over the hoop.

 Setting the Machine to Embroider